Class of 2026 Graduation

 Dress Code for Baccalaureate Mass and Commencement

 Admission for guests is by ticket only.
-At graduation practice, each senior in the Class of 2024 will be given six tickets for guest admission to Commencement ceremonies.
+At graduation practice, each senior in the Class of 2026 will be given six tickets (4 bleacher seats and 2 floor seats) for guest admission to Commencement ceremonies.
+No additional tickets are available.

 It is up to the family to decide how tickets are to be dispersed.
-Families with un-used tickets can share with those who need additional tickets.
+Families with unused tickets can share with those who need additional tickets.
 The tickets are given to the senior at graduation practice, and it is up to him or her to work out arrangements where there are custodial and non-custodial parents.
 The school does not provide extra tickets.

 Commencement is a unique privilege that comes only once in a student’s high school career.
 It is our way of honoring each student for completing all requirements for earning a high school diploma in the state of Indiana.
 Participation in this prestigious event is reserved for students who fulfill all academic, financial, and behavioral obligations.
 It is a heart-wrenching experience for a senior not to be able to participate in Commencement, but participation policies were developed in justice to those many seniors who have worked long and hard towards graduation.
 Bishop Chatard reserves the right to establish policies concerning a student’s participation.